Skip to main content

 Letters of Recommendation Required 3

-In addition, applicants must also meet the department’s more stringent admission requirements listed below to be considered for admission:
+In addition, applicants must also meet the department’s requirements listed below to be considered for admission:

-• Degree: A bachelor’s degree from an ABET-accredited engineering program or from a recognized international institution is recommended.
+A bachelor’s degree from an ABET-accredited engineering program or from a recognized international institution is recommended.

 A complete graduate application is required before an application will be reviewed by the faculty.
 A complete graduate application contains the following:

-• Graduate School Application Form and application fee: Applicants must submit an online application to the UW–Madison Graduate School.
+Applicants must submit an online application to the UW–Madison Graduate School.
 See Graduate School Admissions to apply.

-• Transcripts: Upload the most recent copies of your transcripts to the electronic application, from each institution attended.
+Upload the most recent copies of your transcripts to the online application, from each institution attended.
 Study abroad transcripts are not required if coursework is reflected on the degree granting university’s transcript.
-If the application is recommended for admission then we will follow-up with instructions for official transcript submission.
+Unofficial copies of transcripts are used for departmental review.
+If the applicant is recommended for admission, then the Graduate School will follow-up with instructions for official transcript submission.
+Please do not send transcripts or any other application materials to the Graduate School or the Department of Civil and Environmental Engineering unless requested.

-• English proficiency scores: Applicants whose native language is not English, or whose undergraduate instruction was not in English, must provide an English proficiency test score.
+Applicants whose native language is not English, or whose undergraduate instruction was not in English, must provide an English proficiency test score.
 Scores are accepted if they are within two years of the start of the admission term.
+Self-reported exam information is acceptable during departmental review; however, if you are recommended for admission, official test scores must be sent directly to the Graduate School from the testing body.
 See Graduate School Admission Requirements for more information on the English proficiency requirement.
+(NOTE: TOEFL scores may be sent electronically via ETS using institution code 1846)

 Tuition